'United We Stand' is Opposition's slogan as leaders begin 2-day brainstorming session | Politics

 Congress general secretary Jairam Ramesh said attempts are being made to breathe new life into the NDA ''which had become a ghost''.

-Venugopal said the opposition parties are all united by a common purpose to protect democracy, constitutional rights and the independence of institutions in this country.

-The Parliament session is starting on July 20 and the opposition parties will chalk out the strategy for that also, he said.
+The Parliament session is starting on July 20 and the opposition parties will chalk out the strategy for that also, Venugopal said.

-''We are very sure that this (meeting) is going to be a game changer for the Indian political scenario,'' Venugopal said.
+''We are very sure that this (meeting) is going to be a game changer for the Indian political scenario,'' he added.

 Asked who would be the leader of the alliance, Venugopal said, ''We have enough leaders, who have proved their mettle in various capacities.
 You don't worry about the leader, worry about the situation in the country.''
 Referring to his party's differences with the TMC, CPI(M) leader Yechury said the situation is different in every state.